dotnet/dotNext/docs/features/cluster/raft.md

 By default, all transport bindings for Raft use in-memory configuration storage.

-Cluster configuration management is represented by the following methods declared in [RaftCluster](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster) class:
+Cluster configuration management is represented by the following methods declared in [RaftCluster](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster) class or [IRaftHttpCluster](xref:DotNext.Net.Cluster.Consensus.Raft.Http.IRaftHttpCluster) interface (in case of HTTP transport working on top of ASP.NET Core infrastructure):
 * `AddMemberAsync` to add and catch up a new node
 * `RemoveMemberAsync` to remove the existing node